 Every first Monday of the month the warning siren sounds at noon.
 Everyone in The Netherlands recognises the sound, but is it still sufficiently effective in the current digital world?
 Read more.

 Quick and cost-effective integration of measurements and system control for businesses, governments and authorities.
 Besides developing products and services, Munisense also handles the operational processes to keep applications running, like network monitoring and maintenance.
 We also develop OEM (Original Equipment Manufacturer) products.
 Please find some examples of our projects below:

-The city of Leuven in Belgium wants to limit noise nuisances from nightlife for its citizens and they want to prevent damage to the hearing of the nightlife participants.
+The city of Leuven in Belgium limits noise nuisances from nightlife for its citizens and prevent damage to the hearing of the nightlife participants.
 The city has issued regulations that require establishments that play loud music to limit the sound levels and monitor these levels continuously.
-Munisense provides noise monitoring equipment to almost 100 establishments and provides management and the city with compliance data.
+Munisense supplied the noise monitoring system to about 100 establishments and provides their management and the city with compliance data.
 The system consists of a sound meter, a display that shows the real-time sound levels, and an on-line portal to view violations and historical data.
 For more information please see www.horecasense.nl (in Dutch).

 Intelligent Smart City Lighting.
 The Eurel system, as implemented at the Havenspoor bicyclepath in Rotterdam, is an innovative real-time on-line dynamic light management system.
 The system transforms static lighting into on-line controllable lighting with the ability to adjust light levels to real-time needs.
 The result is energy efficiency by allowing low light levels when there is no need to illuminate, and safety by increasing light levels when necessary.
 The Eurel system uses all functionalities of our INSIGHTNOW™ platform.

 The City of Amsterdam has investigated the indoor climate of its 360

 schoolbuildings with our indoor climate meters.
 Based on the data from these CS4 measurement